colealanroberts-zz/hackfetch/README.md

 ##### `.getAsktems()`

-Returns an array ids for the top 500 job items on HackerNews
+Returns an array ids for the top 500 ask items on HackerNews

 Example
 ```javascript